scheeloong/scheeloong.github.io/_contents/01-about.md

 I am curious about our intelligent ability to learn.

-I am passionate about Artificial Intelligence, specifically Machine Learning, as it helps me understand how learning works.
+I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.

 For instance, how do we model:
 * Learning: How do we train a model to learn?
 Ideas from Optimization, Sampling, Variational Inference